This post includes affiliate links.

 Adding a secondary color to the flat version can be tricky, as you might find it hard to hide the secondary color, unless you choose one side to be the wrong (not so pretty) side and collect the yarn on that side, or better let it run on that side only, not visible from the right (pretty) side.

 However, going in rounds solves that issue, as most people would think it is inside and not seen from the inside.
 Not important for hats or beanies how the inside looks like, right?

-Well, for everyone who thinks it matters, I would suggest covering it up with fabric.
-Lets say you make it into a bag, then just add a lining to it.
+In case, you feel like it matters, I would suggest covering it up with fabric.
+Let’s say you make it into a bag, then just add a lining to it.
 Problem solved 🙂

 After pushing the hook through (remember to have LOOSE tension!!).

 Yarn over and pull the yarn through, just like you would for a single crochet.

 After the yarn was pull through and a waistcoat stitch was finished:

 Laid out flat piece when going row by row and turning in between (there is no decrease or increase, the right bottom corner is just bending upwards, sorry).